bright/new-www/content/blog/better-than-2020-and-2021.md

 comments: true
 published: true
 ---
-We are settling quite comfortably into 2022 very soon, so let’s take a moment to look back at 2020 and 2021 from some distance.
+We are going to settle quite comfortably into 2022, so let’s take a moment to look back at two last years from some distance.
 We are truly blessed to have moved through these two years the way we did.
-Although immensely challenging on many levels, the last two years have made us stronger, better and more aware of who we are and what we are capable of doing.
+Although immensely challenging on many levels this time has made us stronger, better and more aware of who we are and what we are capable of doing.

 ## Pandemic